Expand description

 - sample_

-goe_ faer - Sample a GOE (Gaussian Orthogonal Ensemble) matrix.
+goe_ with - Sample a GOE (Gaussian Orthogonal Ensemble) matrix using the provided RNG for reproducibility.

 - sample_

-wishart - Sample a Wishart matrix: W = X^T X where X is n × p Gaussian.
+wishart - Sample a Wishart matrix: W = X^T X where X is n x p Gaussian.

 - sample_

-wishart_ faer - Sample a Wishart matrix: W = X^T X where X is n × p Gaussian.
+wishart_ with - Sample a Wishart matrix W = X^T X where X is n x p Gaussian, using the provided RNG for reproducibility.

 - stieltjes_